Sonnet 110: Quatrain 1

-There have been many arguments by scholars whether or not the sonnet was written about Shakespeare's disdain with the stage and his career in the theater, or if the sonnet is a confession of love to an unknown young man.
 Shakespeare's use of the word motley has the mind of critics and scholars boggled as to what the sonnet could truly mean.
 A motley is a multi-colored gown, or costume, usually worn by a jester.
 Many scholars believe that the sonnet is written about Shakespeare's disdain with the theater and the actors, or even his own profession as an actor.
 Katherine Duncan-Jones believes that the sonnet is about Shakespeare's feelings about his own career as an actor.
 Scholar Henry Reed agrees with Duncan-Jones and believes that the sonnet is written about Shakespeare's own disdain with his acting career.
 The third line of the quatrain also suggests that the sonnet could be about the theater.
 Gored could be used in the sense of sewing triangular sized cloths into the motley that would be worn by the actor.
 However, there are other scholars that would disagree with the two.
 Among these scholars is Kenneth Muir who says, "the theatrical image does not imply that he was referring to his job as an actor."
 According to Virginia Radley and David Redding, the interpretation of the sonnet being about Shakespeare's profession as an actor is wrong.
 Radley and Redding suggests that "sonnet 110 has nothing to do with the stage, or the acting, or the play writing."
 Radley and Redding interpreted the first quatrain as the poets confession of promiscuity.
 Lines 1-2 suggests that the poet has been around and has made a fool of himself for the world to see.
 Here, the word motley is used as in "I played the fool."
 Line 3 suggests that the poet put himself on display and gave away his precious love.
 With the use of the word gored, Radley and Redding translated the phrase "gored mine own thoughts" to "wounded my best thoughts".
 The last line of this quatrain uses the word offences is used in the correct term as in offending the poet's lover by this new affairs he has encountered.
 By the end of this quatrain, the reading of the sonnet slowly becomes clear that this a confession of love versus Shakespeare's disdain with the theater.